nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 ## Visual Studio Project Loader

 The VS Project Loader allows the engine to load tests from a Visual Studio project or solution.

+> [!NOTE]
-Note that when used with a solution file, the extension tries to avoid loading assemblies, which do not contain tests, through use of heuristics, which may fail in certain circumstances.
+> When used with a solution file, the extension tries to avoid loading assemblies that do not contain tests, through the use of heuristics.
+This may fail in certain circumstances.

 ### Installation